-After the responses to the RFP have been evaluated and tabulated, or re-evaluated after oral presentations, the committee shall make a formal written recommendation to Purchasing.
+After the responses to the RFP have been evaluated and tabulated, or re-evaluated after oral presentations, the committee shall make an award recommendation to the Director of Purchasing, who shall issue an Intent to Award letter to the selected proposer

-The facilitator will then prepare minutes of the evaluation process summarizing the committee's findings, and documenting the committee's conclusion.
+The facilitator will then prepare minutes of the evaluation process summarizing the committee's findings and documenting the committee's conclusion.

-Purchasing will issue a Notice of Award to the successful proposer, and will provide a copy of that vendor's Scope of Work and Fee Proposal to the department to be used to complete the contract.
+Upon approval and execution of the resolution by the Legislature and the County Executive, Purchasing will issue a Notice of Award to the successful proposer, and will provide a copy of the awarded vendor's Scope of Work and Fee Proposal to the department to be used to complete the contract.
 The department head shall process the tentative contract for approval through the County Attorney's Contract Management Division.